 However, the SC did not find the offence to be ‘unspeakably brutal’, ‘exceptionally heinous’ for reasons that it was committed ‘at a young age when it is easy to get swayed by the lure of shortcuts to earn money’ and there is ‘nothing to show’ that the Appellant is ‘absolutely beyond reform and rehabilitation’, ‘such a menace to society that he cannot be allowed to stay alive’.

-SC thought ‘fit’ to commute the Death Sentence to Life Imprisonment, restricting Claims of Remission for 25 Years.
+SC thought ‘fit’ to commute the Death Sentence to Life Imprisonment; 25 Years No Remission.

 – Hon’ble Justice N.V.
 Ramana, Hon’ble Justice M.M.
 Shantanagoudar, Hon’ble Justice M.R.
 Shah, Swapan Kumar Jha v.
 State of Jharkhand, [Criminal Appeal Nos.
 1396-97 of 2012].